 There's a recipe in advertising, politics, and social movement-building sometimes called a "ladder of engagement," "consumer journey," or "path to action."
 What this behavior model and lots of other psychology research establishes is that, while every person is unique, there's a common formula for getting someone to take action on a particular subject:

-To summarize, getting enough people to do the right thing(s) on climate change requires that we be effective attention-getters, teachers, and coaches - assuming we have the right strategy in the first place for people to get behind.
+To summarize, getting enough people to do the right thing(s) on climate change requires that we be effective attention-getters, teachers, and coaches.

-Ultimately, climate change is a collective agency problem - which means climate change is really a set of person-to-person persuasion and psychology problems.
+Ultimately, climate change is a collective action or agency problem - which means climate change is really a set of person-to-person persuasion and psychology problems.
 We have to make people understand and care.

 Relatedly, most people (understandably) do like convenience and don't like conflict.
 So unless you've sufficently educated and motivated someone to act, it's not fair to assume they will, particularly the more demanding, inconvenient, or time-consuming the action is.